 Every year they come out with a Christmas gift catalog where you can choose to feed a baby for a year, buy chickens for a poor family, or teach them a new skill they can work at to help support their family.
 There are over 40 ways to give in the catalog.

-Check out your local high schools or college, most of the time you can find a school play or Christmas ballet production for very cheap.
+Check out your local high school or college, most of the time you can find a school play or ballet production for very cheap.

 11. Find A Service Project